Assessing Distribution Network Flexibility via Reliability-based P-Q Area Segmentation: Methodology

-In order to estimate a flexibility area, the objective function \eqref{Model1: objective} should be actively managed to minimize or maximize the distribution network's power consumption at a selected reference node, $i^\text{ref}$.
-For this purpose, the coefficients $\pi_p$ and $\pi_q$ are introduced as a means to control the optimization direction.
-As further discussed in Section \ref{Section: building areas and segmentations}, the optimization direction iteratively changes depending on the stage of a flexibility estimation algorithm.
-The TSO/DSO interface is selected in this work as the reference node to estimate the aggregated flexibility of the entire distribution network.
-Nevertheless, the methodology is general and can be used to map flexibility areas in other network locations.
+To produce P-Q flexibility areas for a selected \textit{reference} location (e.g., TSO/DSO interface), the objective function \eqref{Model1: objective} is iteratively updated to minimize or maximize the distribution network's power consumption at the reference node, $i^\text{ref}$.
+For this purpose, the coefficients $\pi_p$ and $\pi_q$ are introduced as a means to control the optimisation direction.
 Constraints \eqref{Model1: Pgen. output} and \eqref{Model1: Qgen. output} limit active and reactive power outputs of generators.
-Constraint \eqref{Model1: flex. output} defines the flexible capacity at each node to a given P-Q capability set $\mathcal{S}^F_i$, such that each element of $\mathcal{S}^F_i$, $s^F_i=[p^F_i,q^F_i]$, is a feasible flexible power output available at node $i$.
-Note that $\mathcal{S}^F_i$ can be a compact set of any shape.\footnote{ An example of the flexible units classification based on the P-Q capability set boundaries can be found in \cite{Contreras2018}. } However, in this work, the active and reactive power output of flexible units is bounded in a similar fashion to \eqref{Model1: Pgen. output}, \eqref{Model1: Qgen. output}.
-Thus, the P-Q capability of each flexible unit is specified by a box boundary.
+Constraint \eqref{Model1: flex. output} defines the flexible capacity of each FU as a P-Q capability set $\mathcal{S}_{i,f}$, such that $p_{i,f}$ and $q_{i,f}$ are feasible flexible power outputs available at node $i$.
 Constraints \eqref{Model1: Pflow} and \eqref{Model1: Qflow} define active and reactive power flows between nodes $i$ and $j$.
-For each node $j$, net nodal active and reactive power withdrawals are given by the differences between power demands, $p^D_j$, $q^D_j$, generator outputs, $p^G_j$, $q^G_j$, and flexible unit outputs, $p^F_j$, $q^F_j$.
-Note that flexible units outputs are coupled with the corresponding binary decision variables, $x^F_j$.
-Such formulation requires a unit to be activated in order to make its flexible power available.
-The use of these binary variables of activation decisions will be discussed in greater detail in the next sections to explore the structure of ADN flexibility areas.
-Active and reactive power losses in each line are represented by $r_{ij}l_{ij}$ and $x_{ij}l_{ij}$.
-Finally, the branch flow equations \eqref{Model1: Pflow}, \eqref{Model1: Qflow} account for the power flows via lines connected to node $j$, $p_{jk}$ and $q_{jk}$.
-The voltage relation between nodes $i$ and $j$ is given by \eqref{Model1: voltage relation}, where $Z_{ij} = r_{ij} +j x_{ij}$ is branch impedance.
+For each node $j$, net nodal active and reactive power withdrawals are given by the differences between power demands, $p_{j,d}$, $q_{j,d}$, generator outputs, $p_{j,g}$, $q_{j,g}$, FU outputs, $p_{j,f}$, $q_{j,f}$ (each coupled with a binary decision variable $x_{j,f}$), and power flows via connected lines, $p_{jk}$ and $q_{jk}$.
+Active and reactive power losses in each line are represented by $\Re(Z_{ij})l_{ij}$ and $\Im(Z_{ij})l_{ij}$, where $Z_{ij}$ is branch impedance.
+The voltage relation between nodes $i$ and $j$ is given by \eqref{Model1: voltage relation}.
 Constraint \eqref{Model1: apparent power} defines the relation between power flows and currents.
-The apparent power of each line is limited in \eqref{Model1: line limits}, and the nodal voltages are constrained in \eqref{Model1: voltage limits}.
+The apparent power of each line and the voltages are limited with \eqref{Model1: line limits} and \eqref{Model1: voltage limits}, respectively.